JHAvgCodeStudent/GildedRoseKata/README.md

 The language the team chose to use is Python

+## Videos

-Video of the group writing unit tests to cover the normal behavior of the application: https://kennesawedu.sharepoint.com/sites/Team-Group1EmergingSoftware/Shared%20Documents/General/Recordings/Meeting%20in%20_General_-20230213_212313-Meeting%20Recording.mp4?web=1
+Video of the group writing unit tests to cover the normal behavior of the application:

-Video of the group refactoring code smells: https://kennesawedu-my.sharepoint.com/:v:/g/personal/mnamukas_students_kennesaw_edu/EUl_HVpPzY9LqS9dEh_k3KkBEg8z2w1G4V8ksDNNB_yYbw
+Video of the group refactoring code smells:

+## Team 1 Members:
+- Alexis McNeill
+- Ed Jesinsky
+- Milly Namukasa
+- Arbern Lim
+- Jeffery Ganulin
+- Justin Hall

+## Testing Commands: